The historic downtown of Charleston SC

 When in the south, it is not uncommon to take a haunted tour.
 And Charleston’s ghost tours and infamously chilling.

-On these tours, you will learn all about Charleston’s darker history and documented hauntings.
-You will visit a number of spooky landmarks such as graveyards, the Old Exchange, and the Charleston College.
+On these tours, you will learn about Charleston’s darker history and documented hauntings.
+You will also visit several spooky landmarks, such as graveyards, the Old Exchange, and Charleston College.

-If you believe in the supernatural or are looking for an exciting thing to do in Charleston at night, try this one with rave reviews – a 90-minute ghost tour of Charleston.
+If you believe in the supernatural or are looking for an exciting thing to do in Charleston at night, try this 40-minute ghost tour of Charleston with rave reviews.

 Enjoy a Charleston Harbor Tour